MCA Debt Relief

 - Reinforce offers with hardship documentation such as your most recent bank statements, updated hardship letter, and any other additional hardship documentation.

-- Raise an offer a third time only if the creditor made a counteroffer no more than 30% – 40% of the balance.
+- Raise an offer a third time only if the creditor made a counteroffer of no more than 30% – 40% of the balance.
 Wait at least five months between amended offers.

 - The older/smaller the debt, the higher the likelihood of a quick and favorable settlement.